Aider-AI/aider/examples/css-exercises.md

-# Complete a css exercise with aider and GPT-4
+# Complete a css exercise with aider

 In this chat transcript, the user asks about the open source [CSS Exercises repo](https://github.com/TheOdinProject/css-exercises) and completes an animation exercise.